-See Annex 3 for location of aquaculture facilities; there are no specified aquaculture free zones although a planning presumption exists that there will be no further marine finfish sites on the North and East coasts.
+See Scotland's Aquaculture Website for location of aquaculture facilities; there are no specified aquaculture free zones although a planning presumption exists that there will be no further marine finfish sites on the North and East coasts.

 1.7 To aid in the interpretation of this Implementation Plan, have complete data on rivers within the jurisdiction been provided for the NASCO rivers database?
 Yes/no/comments